aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2023/aspose-words-for-net-23-4-release-notes/_index.md

 {{< /highlight >}}

 #### Use Case:
-Explains how to get unmodified Color of the gradient stop.Added public property Run.IsPhoneticGuide
+Explains how to get unmodified Color of the gradient stop.
 {{< highlight csharp >}}
 DocumentBuilder builder = new DocumentBuilder();
 Shape shape = builder.InsertShape(ShapeType.Balloon, 300, 300);